 - A calcium channel blocker, used for the treatment of hypertension and coronary artery disease, that may prevent iron entry into cardiomyocytes.

-- A randomized, placebo-controlled trial in 62 thalassemia major patients, the addition of amlodipine (at 5 mg/day) to standard iron chelation therapy for 12 months reduced myocardial myocardial iron concentration as estimated by MRI T2* more effectively than chelation therapy alone.
+- A randomized, placebo-controlled trial in 62 thalassemia major patients, the addition of amlodipine (at 5 mg/day) to standard iron chelation therapy for 12 months reduced myocardial iron concentration as estimated by MRI T2* more effectively than chelation therapy alone.

 - An ongoing randomized trial (CANALI) evaluates the efficacy and safety of adding amlodipine on top of deferasirox on cardiac iron in transfusion-dependent thalassaemia patients with moderate cardiac iron overload (MRI T2* 10-20 ms).